RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

   - INABILITY TO READ / UNDERSTAND
     - Petelin v Cullen (1975) 132 CLR 355
       - Petelin (illiterate) granted option to Cullen to purchase land owned by Petelin.
-    - Cullen’s agent presented a ‘receipt’ for signing, which was an extension of the option.
+    - Cullen's agent presented a 'receipt' for signing, which was an extension of the option.
     - Petelin signed believing it was just a receipt for paying $50.
     - Cullen attempted to enforce the option.
   - INSTRUMENT RADICALLY DIFFERENT